Your input will help to manage COTs

 COTs in the Dampier Strait, Raja Ampat

-At this point in time, the overwhelming majority of reefs accessed within Dampier Strait and surrounds, are healthy and abundant, and very few (if any) COTs are visible at these sites, with coral growth and recovery in balance with COTs predation.
+At this point in time, the majority of reefs accessed within Dampier Strait and surrounds, are healthy and abundant, with few COTs are visible and coral growth and recovery in balance with any COTs predation.

 However, there are several “hotspots”, where it is now considered that the densities and damage caused by COTs have reached outbreak levels, and these are areas of concern.
 At these sites preliminary observations show that as opposed to other parts of the world, COTs in Raja Ampat do not exclusively focus on fast growing corals, but have a much wider diet, predating on any coral colony available on its path.